Kurt Burris

-Early years
+Early life

 Burris was born in 1932 in Nowata, Oklahoma.
 He was raised in Muskogee, Oklahoma, in a family of 11 children.
 His five brothers all played college football, including older brother Buddy Burris who was a consensus All-American guard for Oklahoma in 1948.
 Their father, Paul Burris, coached all six of his sons.

 Burris played on Muskogee High School football teams that won Oklahoma state championships in 1948 and 1950.
 The 1950 team compiled a 13–0 record, shut out six opponents, included Burris, his younger brother Bobby Burris, Max Boydston, and Preston Carpenter, and has been rated the best high school football team in Oklahoma during the post–World War II era.

 Burris was recruited to play football by several universities and attended a six-week camp with the Army Cadets in the summer of 1951.
 He announced in August 1951 that he intended to play for Bud Wilkinson at Oklahoma.